 - Add cooled sausage mixture and mix to combine.

-- Place a big spoonful of mixture as you would to make cookies.
+- Place a big spoonful of mixture onto the parchment paper as you would to make cookies.
 Dough is sticky so try to use the spoon as well you can.

 - Press down gently on each cookie to flatten a little.
 Sprinkle remainingcheese on top and bake for 8-10 minutes.